Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 Fragmentation can arise as a competition between conformity and anticonformity, as in the majority-vote model \cite{de_oliveira_isotropic_1992}.
 Although in its original formulation it does not explicitly refer to the concepts of conformity or anticonformity, the underlying mechanisms correspond to these social responses \cite{nail_proposal_2013}.
 In the majority-vote model, these responses are implemented within the annealed approach, as will be clarified in the paragraph on the majority-vote model.

 The same idea of competition between conformity and anticonformity within the annealed framework was adopted in other models, such as the majority-minority model \cite{mobilia_majority_2003} and in the $q$-voter model with anticonformity \cite{nyczka_phase_2012}.
 The key differences between these models lie in the system update rules and the construction of the group of influence (see \fref{fig:binary_models}).
 In the majority-vote model, the group of influence consists of all neighbors of the focal agent, whereas in the $q$-voter model, only $q$ neighbors are randomly selected from the entire neighborhood.
 However, in both models, only a single agent, the focal agent, is updated at a time.
 In contrast, the majority-minority model updates an entire group of $G$ agents simultaneously \cite{mobilia_majority_2003}.
-A slightly different mechanism, that will be described in one of the next paragraphs, is used in the Galam model with contrarians \cite{galam_contrarian_2004}.
+A slightly different mechanism, which will be described in one of the next paragraphs, is used in the Galam model with contrarians \cite{galam_contrarian_2004}.
 Despite these differences, all these models yield qualitatively similar macroscopic behavior, showing a continuous agreement–disagreement phase transition, where the disordered state (fragmentation) is referred to as a mixed state \cite{mobilia_majority_2003} or disagreement \cite{jedrzejewski_statistical_2019}.

-Anticonformity was also used in the threshold model within the annealed approach \cite{grabisch_anti-conformism_2020,nowak_threshold_2022}, as well as the quenched approach under the term hipsters \cite{juul_hipsters_2019}.
-However, in the latter case, it was applied to the diffusion of innovation: different terms can describe the same underlying mechanism acting in opposition to others.
+Anticonformity has also been incorporated into threshold models, both within the annealed approach \cite{grabisch_anti-conformism_2020,nowak_threshold_2022} and within the quenched approach, where it appears under the term hipsters \cite{juul_hipsters_2019}.
 While in binary opinion models anticonformity is most commonly implemented as adopting an opinion opposite to that of others, in continuous opinion models it typically takes the form of opinion distancing and is often used to explain polarization (see \fref{subsec:opinion_repulsion}).
+For example, \textcite{mas_individualization_2010} studied a continuous-opinion model with an element of anticonformity (“striving for uniqueness”) to describe opinion clustering.
 In the next paragraphs, we focus on models with discrete opinions in which anticonformity has led to interesting behaviors.

 \paragraph{The majority-vote model.}

 The model traces its origins to the classical majority voting process, one of the first interacting particle systems studied in mathematics \cite{liggett_interacting_2005,bramson_majority_2021}.
 However, in statistical physics, it was introduced in the early 1990s \cite{de_oliveira_isotropic_1992}.
 As in voter models and the Ising model with Metropolis or heat-bath dynamics, the majority-vote model updates a single target agent at a time (see \fref{fig:binary_models}).
 The target agent adopts the majority opinion of its neighbors with probability $1 - p$, and the minority opinion with probability $p$.